jjsmontgomery/FinalPresentation_4800/README.md

 # FinalPresentation_4800
-Jj Montgomery, Garret Gaddy, Joshua Zimmerman,Miracle Dudley,Chase Ross
+Jj Montgomery, Garret Gaddy, Joshua Zimmerman, Miracle Dudley, Chase Ross

 ## Purpose of the experiment:
 The purpose of the West Research Campus experiment is to observe the disturbance influenced by the environment.